 Additional Learning Opportunities

 - The Gender Unicorn?
 Tell Me More!
-Upcoming NRPA webinar offering park and recreation professionals an opportunity to learn about the history of LGBTQIA2S+ people in the U.S. and how their experiences have helped shape today’s work for equity and inclusion in society.
+Past NRPA webinar offering park and recreation professionals an opportunity to learn about the history of LGBTQIA2S+ people in the U.S. and how their experiences have helped shape today’s work for equity and inclusion in society.

 - Play to Win: Survey of LGBTQ+ youth in sports from the Human Rights Campaign that demonstrates the barriers and inequities trans youth face when it comes to youth sports.